 With both national awareness of the importance of education and classroom enrollments steadily increasing, teachers at the elementary level will be in demand in the coming years and will continue to play a vital role in society.
 In California, individuals who wish to be elementary teachers satisfy subject matter competency by passing the California Subject Examination for Teachers-Multiple Subject (CSET-MS).
-While students may complete any major, the Liberal Studies major is specifically designed to match the standards that are taught in the elementary school and that are tested on the CSET-MS. The Liberal Studies major provides three pathways to teaching:
+While students may complete any major, the Liberal Studies major is specifically designed to match the standards that are taught in the elementary school and that are tested on the CSET-MS.

 The Traditional Program

 The Traditional Program is designed for students who intend to teach elementary school, especially the upper grades (4-6), or students who wish to complete their credential program in other parts of the state.
 Students are able to complete the traditional major and specialization in eight semesters and, if desired, a post-baccalaureate credential program during a ninth and tenth semester.
 Students have 12 units of electives to use for study abroad and other enriching opportunities.